 Studies have shown that future demand will outstrip the supply of known mineral reserves, such as cobalt, by more than 400% by 2050.
 In addition, the increased energy demand placed on grids internationally would be significant, as well as the huge amounts of additional infrastructure required to establish charging points in every home.

-Revolutionising Public Transport is the Answer to Decarbonise Countries
+Revolutionising Public Transport Systems is the Answer to Decarbonise Countries

-Public transport.
 The predominance of ‘car culture’ in many high-income countries has relegated public transport to a less ‘cool’ status and option.
 Various extents of underfunding and budget cuts have also led to dilapidated, out-of-date, and limited bus and train services internationally.
-However, a low-cost (or free), extensive, high-quality public transport system has many more benefits than individual car usage.
+However, low-cost (or free), extensive, high-quality public transport systems have many more benefits than individual car usage.
 The 2014 IPCC report cites the prioritisation of pedestrian and public transit systems result in “higher levels of social and economic prosperity” around the world.
-Whilst the negative effects the transportation sector and extractivism have on our environment are universal, public transportation systems are often not.
+Whilst the negative effects the transportation sector and extractivism have on our environment are universal, public transport systems are often not.